 Hamline University School of Law will begin accepting applications for the 2014-2015 academic year on October 1, 2013.
 Apply online at LSAC.org.

-Hamline Law has a preferred application deadline of April 1 each year, and a final deadline of August 1st.
+Hamline Law has a final application deadline of August 1st.
 Offers of admission are made until the incoming, first-year class is full, and the majority of admission decisions are made by May 1.
 Applicants are strongly encouraged to apply early in the admissions cycle.

 The Hamline Law Admissions Committee, in its holistic review of an applicant's file, seeks a variety of components, such as: strong academic performance, leadership and service, and community/university involvement.
 We are committed to admitting a diverse class of academically talented students to advance our mission of leadership, scholarship, and service in order to produce lawyers who are locally engaged and globally connected.
 We seek intellectually curious students with differing backgrounds and experiences to promote a law school environment where students engage in a lively exchange of ideas.
 Hamline Law's founders' vision is also based on the belief that despite low statistical predictors, certain applicants should be given a chance to attend and excel in law school.
 Applicants who have objective risk elements in their application (e.g, low LSAT and/or low undergraduate grade point average) while having strong subjective indicators (such as professional experience, letters of recommendation, excellent personal statement, etc.) are encouraged to apply.